Guidelines for confirmation of candidature - higher degree by research

 - Work closely with supervisor(s) during the probationary months to ensure an understanding what is required to confirm candidature within the given time frame;

-- Become familiar with FedUni Regulation 5.1 as it relates to confirmation of candidature as well as the relevant CoC policy, procedure and guidelines.
+- Become familiar with FedUni Regulation 5.1 as it relates to confirmation of candidature as well as the relevant Fed Uni CoC policy, procedure and guidelines.

 - Participate in the Graduate Centre induction program within the first six months of the probationary year, which is mandatory and participate regularly in weekly Graduate Centre sessions relating to other aspects of postgraduate study.

-- Attend other CoC presentations particularly within the same faculty, to both support and learn from peers across the University;
+- Attend other CoC presentations particularly within the same School, to both support and learn from peers across the University;

-- Prepare for oral presentations in other forums, e.g. school seminars, the annual FedUni HDR conference, external conferences and rehearsal with supervisor(s) etc to develop public speaking skills.
+- Prepare for oral presentations in other forums, e.g. the annual HDR Research conference, which is part of the Graduate Centre Program, external conferences and rehearsal with supervisor(s) etc to develop public speaking skills.

 - Prepare the written submission and oral presentation in accordance with the Confirmation of Candidature Guidelines.

-- Advise Research Services of the preferred date of oral CoC presentation, with one month notice to ensure the appropriate facilities will be available, and panel members can attend.
+- Advise the Graduate Research School of the preferred date of oral CoC presentation, with around one month's notice to ensure the appropriate facilities will be available, and panel members can be sourced.

-- Submit the written research report (Word & PDF) to Research Services two weeks prior to the presentation date, for distribution to the panel;
+- Submit the written research report (Word & PDF) to the Graduate Research School two weeks prior to the presentation date, for timely distribution to the panel;

 - Determine if Ethics approval is required for their project.
 If applicable, applicants must submit the appropriate ethics application for either Human, Animal and/or Institutional Bio-safety, and advise the Panel of either the approval number or the ethics application number.

-- Post presentation, provide any revisions to the Panel within the requested time period
+- Following the presentation, provide any revisions to the Panel within the requested time period, as per the Panel response.

-- Post presentation, prepare for a subsequent oral presentation if required, within the requested period.
+- If required, prepare for a subsequent oral presentation, within the requested period, as per the Panel response.

 Supervisors are encouraged to;